curityio/mcp-authorization-secured-api/clients/claude-code/README.md

 # Claude Code

+Claude Code runs as an interactive console application.\
-To use Remote MCP Servers with Claude Code you need a [paid account](https://claude.com/pricing).\
+To use Claude Code you need a [paid account](https://claude.com/pricing).\
 For example, you could get started with a `Pro` individual account.

 ## Install Claude Code